joshbeard/resume/BUILDING.md

 * [GitHub action for headless Chrome](https://github.com/marketplace/actions/setup-chrome) for generating the PDF document.
 * [minify-action](https://github.com/anthonyftwang/minify-action) for minifying static documents.
 * AWS S3 and CloudFront for hosting.

+## Why

+Just for fun.
+I've maintained it in different ways over the years, more recently in simple HTML.
+However, I'd like to be able to provide it in Markdown, too, and also other formats as desired.
+YAML seems like the best choice for a human-friendly and machine-parsable format to maintain the source in to produce multiple formats.
+While this may not be the most intuitive for many people, it's all comfortable to me.